Q What is carrot fly?

 Q What preventative measures can I take to avoid carrot fly?

 A Barriers of insect-proof mesh can exclude the adult carrot flies, if the edges are buried at least 5cm deep.
 The material can either be laid over the plants or supported on wire or plastic hoops.
-Fleece does the same job, but it can get very hot under fleece, so insect-proof mesh is a safer option than fleece for
+Fleece does the same job, but it can get very hot under fleece, so insect-proof mesh is a safer option than fleece for summer coverings.

 Put the cover on after the crop has been sown and leave it there until at least the end of June.
 For total protection leave it over the plants for the entire crop life.
 Parsnips, celery and celeriac seem to be less affected by the second carrot-fly generation, so it may be safer to leave these (and not carrots) unprotected.